Dudley Pound: First Sea Lord

 Pound became First Sea Lord in June 1939 and was promoted to Admiral of the Fleet on 31 July 1939.
 His health was doubtful even then, but other experienced admirals were in even poorer health.
 He also became First and Principal Naval Aide-de-Camp to the King in October 1941.

 There are sharply divided opinions of Pound as First Sea Lord during the early years of the Second World War.
 His admirals and captains at sea accused him of "back seat driving" and he had some clashes with Charles Forbes and John Tovey, commanders of the Home Fleet.

-Winston Churchill, with whom he worked from September 1939, worked with him closely on naval strategies such that he was referred to as "Churchill's anchor".
+Winston Churchill, with whom he worked from September 1939, was involved with him on naval strategies such that he was referred to as "Churchill's anchor".
 He has also been described as a "cunning old badger" who had used guile to frustrate Churchill's Operation Catherine, a scheme to send a battle fleet into the Baltic, early in the war.
 Critically, Pound was at the helm of the Royal Navy on the day of the sinking of Prince of Wales and Repulse on 10 December 1941 off the coast of Kuantan, Malaysia by the Japanese Air Force.
-This single event emboldened the Japanese and contributed to the fall of Singapore and Malaya just two months thereafter.

 Perhaps Pound's greatest achievement was his defeat of the German U-boats and the winning of the Battle of the Atlantic but he has been blamed for the Channel Dash when the Navy allowed the German battlecruisers Scharnhorst and Gneisenau to slip into the English Channel undetected in February 1942, and criticised for ordering the dispersal of Arctic Convoy PQ 17 in July 1942, in which 35 merchant ships were left without protection, leading to 24 of the 35 merchant ships being sunk with the loss of 153 men.

 By March 1942 he was no longer Chairman of the Chiefs of Staff and accepted the need for a deputy first sea lord, with Admiral Sir Charles Kennedy-Purvis installed as such in July 1942.

 Pound refused a peerage but was appointed to the Order of Merit on 3 September 1943, four years after the outbreak of the war.